 Absolutely!
 In fact, more than 3.2 million professionals are already pursuing graduate degrees through Internet-based learning programs.
-MSU’s technology partner in online education, University Alliance, is the largest facilitator of e-learning in the nation, connecting more than 450,000 students with top universities like Michigan State.
-Through University Alliance’s streaming video-based lectures and vibrant interactive community, you can rest assured you’re getting an in-classroom feel as you conveniently earn the same degree as on-campus students.
+MSU’s technology partner in online education, Bisk, is the largest facilitator of e-learning in the nation, connecting more than 450,000 students with top universities like Michigan State.
+Through Bisk’s streaming video-based lectures and vibrant interactive community, you can rest assured you’re getting an in-classroom feel as you conveniently earn the same degree as on-campus students.

 No. There is no difference between a degree earned online or on campus, and your diploma will not contain any reference to the online medium of study.
 Your degree is awarded based on your successful completion of academic requirements and is not dependent on physical location.

 Yes.
 Michigan State University online master's degree students may be able to receive assistance through student loans, military discounts, veterans’ benefits and employer tuition assistance.
 See more information on financial aid.